- What to look for in the store:

 - Peel the roots with a vegetable peeler, and take off anything that isn’t clean and white including any knots or eyes.
 If you find any long brown lines that won’t peel off, cut the root in half lengthwise and remove them.

-- The roots sometimes get a nasty brown rot inside.
+- The roots sometimes have a nasty brown rot inside.
 If it’s rotten bring it back to the store.
-Buy roots that don’t have a lot of weirdness at the large end, since you’ll lose less when peeling.

 - Fit the knife blade on the food processor.

-- Take the bowl off the processor without removing the lid.
-Move it to under your stove’s vent hood (if it’s vented outside), or or take it outside and stay upwind.
-If you don’t you’ll be really sorry, since it’s extremely pungent.
-Spoon it into a glass or plastic jar with a tight fitting lid, cap it, put it in the refrigerator, and you’re done.
+- Spoon it into a glass or plastic jar with a tight fitting lid, cap it, put it in the refrigerator, and you’re done.

 - It will be excellent for about a week, but will then gradually lose potency.
 Even after several weeks, it will still be stronger than what you buy in the store.
 This is well worth making, and your friends will love it!